leighklotz/blatano/README.md

 difference between humans and service robots.
 Although it can recognize the difference, it does not attribute any importance to it other than as a distinguishing characteristic!
-Still, it contributes to Blatano's knowledge and thus the name and the drawing.
+Still, it contributes to Blatano's knowledge and thus the name and the digital portrait.

-In Rich Gold's "Little Computer People," we are outside the computation, looking at the homunculus in the computer.
-With Blatano, the homunculus is looking at us.
+Since Blatano's electromagnetic vision is not as rich as ours, it sometimes confuses what we would recognize as two distinct entities, but Blatano simply cannot tell them apart.

 Blatano could to distinguish entities better with more senses, and with a bit of work on learning across them.
 Easy additions are WiFi